sous-chefs/firefox/README.md

 Description
 ===========

-This cookbook installs the latest en-US version of Firefox by default.
-You can also install a specific version or lang by overriding attributes.
+This cookbook installs the `latest` version of Firefox by default.
+You can also specify a specific version, e.g. `33.0.1`.
+Windows and Mac OS X platforms provide an option to select a specific language with `en-US` being the default.
+ A `firefox_version` method is also available to retrieve exact version installed.

 Requirements
 ============